nvmwill/nexmo-developer/_documentation/en/neru/training.md

 * How did you find using NeRu compared to writing a similar application (Voice API/Messages API) normally?

-* Can you think of any projects for clients you worked on recently that could have benefitted from using NeRu?
+* Can you think of any projects for clients you worked on recently that could have benefited from using NeRu?

 * What features would you like to see added to NeRu?